Kodkollektivet/documents/meetings/Meetings 2021/board_meeting_2021-01-26.md

 ### Infrastructure

-* Nitro subscription - Do we use it?
-Do we like it?
-Should we continue paying for it?

-We use it for Kodstugan.
+We use Discord Nitro subscription for Kodstugan.
 We'll have CodeHubs/events in the future.

 Should we continue paying for Nitro?
 Marcus will cancel the subsription and we will vote next meeting.